-In January 2018, the estimated balance at 31 March 2018 in respect of council tax transactions was a surplus of £1,519,501.
-It was shared between Kent County Council, the Police and Crime Commissioner for Kent, Kent & Medway Fire & Rescue Authority and the District Council in proportion to their precepts on the Collection Fund in 2017/18 and taken into account by the respective authorities in the calculation of their council taxes for 2018/19.
-The actual position at 31 March 2018 was a surplus of £1,162,257.
+In January 2019, the estimated balance at 31 March 2019 in respect of council tax transactions was zero.
+Had there been an estimated surplus or deficit, it would have been shared between Kent County Council, the Police and Crime Commissioner for Kent, Kent & Medway Fire & Rescue Authority and the District Council in proportion to their precepts on the Collection Fund in 2018/19 and taken into account by the respective authorities in the calculation of their council taxes for 2019/20.
+The actual position at 31 March 2019 was a surplus of £43,682.

-The actual surplus of £43,682 at 31 March 2019 in respect of council tax and the actual surplus of £938,010 in respect of NDR will be taken into account when estimating the surplus or deficit for 2019/20.
+The actual surplus of £566,060 at 31 March 2020 in respect of council tax and the actual surplus of £553,187 in respect of NDR will be taken into account when estimating the surplus or deficit for 2020/21.